 Child support in California often involves applying a set formula, but the process tends to be less straightforward than it sounds.
 Since it involves both children and finances, it may be emotionally heated and painful.
 There also may be situations in which you need to ask the court to deviate from the child support guidelines.
-At Lerner Poole, our San Francisco child support lawyers have over five decades of combined experience offering knowledgeable representation in child support matters and other issues arising from marriage dissolution.
+At Lerner Poole & Stewart, LLP, our San Francisco child support lawyers have over five decades of combined experience offering knowledgeable representation in child support matters and other issues arising from marriage dissolution.
 Our divorce attorneys can help people pursue child support, request a variance from the guidelines, or seek a modification after the process has been finalized.Calculating Child Support Payments

 Divorced parents have a duty to pay child support to their children until they are legally emancipated.
 This can be when the child is 18 years old or completes 12th grade, whichever happens later.
 Emancipation can also occur when a child enters a valid marriage, enters active military duty, or obtains a declaration of emancipation from the court.

 In California, a court follows specific guidelines to determine how much child support parents need to pay.
 The guidelines require the court to consider factors such as net disposable income, how many children must be supported (including children from other marriages or relationships), and "timeshare."
 This last factor is determined based on how much time each parent spends with the children, including visitation hours.

 Courts determine net disposable income by looking at a parent's gross annual income.
 This includes almost all potential sources of money, including a parent's salary, wages, bonuses, business income, commissions, rental incomes from property, royalties, or unemployment benefits.
 It also subtracts certain deductions like health insurance premiums, extraordinary health expenses, mandatory union dues, and tax obligations.